-- Tightness of the wheel lug nuts and the bearing lubricant. - Make sure the boat is still positioned snugly against the bow stops. - Examine the hitch connection to be sure it is firmly attached and the safety chains are securely fastened. - Make sure that all trailer lights are still functioning properly. - Re-examine the contents of your boat to insure that no items such as life jackets or other gear have shifted and may fly out while you are on the road.
+- Tightness of the wheel lug nuts and the bearing lubricant. - Make sure the boat is still positioned snugly against the bow stops. - Examine the hitch connection to be sure it is firmly attached and the safety chains are securely fastened. - Make sure that all trailer lights are still functioning properly. - Re-examine the contents of your boat to insure that no items such as life jackets or other gear have shifted and will not fly out while you are on the road.

-CORRECT CRAFT LIMITED WARRANTY
+CORRECT CRAFT LIMITED WARRANTY (INBOARD BOATS ONLY)